varfish-org/scarus/tests/data/strucvars/hi_ts/README.md

-# Test data with example for haploinsufficiency (HI)
+# Test data with example for HI and TS.

 We create test data for HI using the following data.